MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/monitoring-reporting.md

 ## [Microsoft Defender for Cloud](#tab/AzureSecurityCenter)

 Microsoft Defender for Cloud also plays an important part in your monitoring strategy.
 Defender for Cloud can help you monitor the security of your machines, networks, storage, data services, and applications.
-It provides advanced threat detection by using machine learning and behavioral analytics to help identify active threats targeting your Azure resources.
-It also provides threat protection that blocks malware or other unwanted code, and reduces the surface area exposed to brute force and other network attacks.
+It provides advanced threat detection by using machine learning and behavioral analytics to help identify active threats that target your Azure resources.
+Defender for Cloud also provides threat protection that blocks malware or other unwanted code, and reduces the surface area exposed to brute force and other network attacks.

 When Defender for Cloud identifies a threat, it triggers a security alert with steps you need to take to respond to an attack.
 It also provides a report with information about the threat that was detected.